Barsha-bytes/Data_Science_Practicum-II-Real-Estate-ROI/README.md

 Low ROI (0–5%)	~4,000	~15%	Acceptable
 Solid ROI (5–15%)	~12,000	~46%	✅ Well represented
 High ROI (> 15%)	~7,400	~29%	✅ Well represented
 No data augmentation was required.
-The distribution is approximately normal (bell-shaped), with solid and high ROI tiers comprising 75% of the dataset.
+The distribution is approximately normal, with solid and high ROI tiers comprising 75% of the dataset.
 ---
 Model
 Algorithm